AbhishekMhatre55/COVID19PAS/README.md

 * confirmed tested cases of Coronavirus infection
 * the number of people who have reportedly died while sick with Coronavirus
-* the number of people who have reportedly recovered from it
+* the number of people who have reportedly recovered from it.

 ## Data